 The top strap is too low because it does not efficiently adjust the heel slip.

-The Do-Win Classic Lifter shoe includes a mesh and suede upper with rounded toe shape.
-It has a nylon webbing and 2 hook-and-loop tarsal straps to give you a secure fit.
-To create a precision design, the shoe comes with ample ventilation and .75 inch heel-to-toe drop.
+The Do-Win Classic Lifter shoe includes a mesh and suede upper with a rounded toe shape.
+It has nylon webbing and 2 hook-and-loop tarsal straps to give you a secure fit.
+To create a precision design, the shoe comes with ample ventilation and a .75-inch heel-to-toe drop.
 The shoe is customized into several colors, including black, white, red, and blue.
-The heel is made of hard TPU that is lightweight material meant to enhance resilience and sturdiness.
+The heel is made of hard TPU which is a lightweight material meant to enhance resilience and sturdiness.
 With breathable nylon mesh and leather material on the upper portion, you will be able to wear the shoe without stretching out over time.

 Pros